navis-org/navis/docs/source/blender.rst

 .. important::
    It's possible that this install fails with an error message along the lines of :red:`'Python.h' file not found`.
-The reason for this is that Blender ships with a Python "light" and you have to manually provide the Python header files:
+The reason for this is that Blender ships with a "Python light" and you have to manually provide the Python header files:

    First, find out the *exact* Blender Python version::